umihoshijima/umihoshijima.github.io/_pages/r_ucsb_2019/workshop1_pt2.md

 ![plot]({{ site.url }}/assets/r_workshop_2019/first_plot_ggplot.jpg.jpeg)

 Although the plots look similar, we can see differences in the basic structure of the code, and some of the default formatting.
 The first is obvious, in which `plot(y~x)` means _"plot y with respect to x"_, which is fairly standard in many functions in R (e.g. statistics).
-That second line of code probably looks a little like gobbledygook.
+That second line of code probably looks a little like gibberish.
 But it won't help you get gold out of Gringott's until you understand all its parts.

 So why do we need another plotting method, to make the same plot?
 -----------